HPInc/kalexa-sdk/README.md

 ##### Supported Annotations and callback methods:
 These are the interfaces that you may annotate the method to listen to more than one Intent.
  - `@Intent` and `onIntentRequest` - Handles Intent Requests and the annotation gives you the power of map more than one Intent per class using the `mapsTo` annotation property.
  - `@CanFulfillIntentRequest` and `onCanFulfillIntent` - Handles the CanFulfill.
 This request verifies if the skill can understand and fulfill the intent request and slots.

 #### Overriding Builtin callbacks:
-Your intent can override the `onBuiltInIntent` method to handle Amazon Built In intents properly.
+Your intent class can override the `onBuiltInIntent` method to handle Amazon Built In intents properly.
 Or you can just override some basic callbacks and handle as you like.
-These basic methods are: `onYesIntent`, `onNoIntent`, `onCancelIntent`, `onStopIntent`.
+These basic methods are:
+* onYesIntent
+* onNoIntent
+* onCancelIntent
+* onStopIntent

 #### Lock Context:
 In an interaction, you often need to lock the context (force interaction to go back to the last intent) for when you need an answer from the user.